brucemack/kc1fsz-rc1/README.md

 * [ITU Q.24](https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-Q.24-198811-I!!PDF-E&type=items)

 All of these standards are slightly different, but you get the basic idea from the documents.

-There are some good application notes around:
+There are also some good application notes around:
 * [From TI](https://www.ti.com/lit/an/spra096a/spra096a.pdf?ts=1709132288428&ref_url=https%253A%252F%252Fwww.google.com%252F)
 * [Reference Design from Silicon Labs](https://www.silabs.com/documents/public/application-notes/an218.pdf)
 * [An application note from AT+T](http://www.bitsavers.org/components/att/dsp/AP88-08_-_DTMF_Receiver_Using_the_WE_DSP32_DSP_-_1988.pdf)